-Some universities require that all papers be examined by some kind of plagiarism detection software (such as www.turnitin.com).
-That software is very effective.
-Do not copy material from the Internet or from other students.
+Some instructors require that all papers be examined by some kind of plagiarism detection software (such as www.turnitin.com).

 Being accused of plagiarism can result in a long and painful disciplinary process.
 Being convicted can result in a range of penalties, including an F on the piece of work and transcript notation.
 Make sure you fully understand the concept of plagiarism and know the penalties involved at your host university.
 If you are not certain about documenting sources, ask your instructor.